Java File Handling Part 3: Best practices

 When reading or writing to a file, it is important to properly address the opening and closing of the file stream.
 Many programmers forget about closing, so Java 7 introduced the try-with-resources construct, which automatically closes a stream of files after a try block of code is executed.

-Use buffered streams whenever possible
+Prefer buffered streams whenever possible

 Use appropriate encoding

-When reading or writing text files, it is important to use appropriate encoding.
+When reading or writing text files, it is important to use the appropriate encoding.
 The default encoding used in Java is usually UTF-8, but this may not be appropriate for all scenarios.

 Use relative file paths